-In line with these governance controls, Rosherville Limited and its subsidiaries produce an annual business plan.
+In line with these controls, Rosherville Limited and its subsidiaries produce an annual business plan.
 To provide appropriate flexibility and freedoms to trade, it is for the parent company itself to approve the detailed annual Business Plans for established subsidiaries.
-The business plan for the holding company is approved by the Cabinet each year.
-On Cabinet's approval, the plan details scheduled activities for the forthcoming year ensuring business is both in line with the council's corporate objectives and, equally, provides appropriate social and financial returns for the authority where applicable.
+The annual business plan for the holding company is approved by the Cabinet.
+The plan details scheduled activities for the forthcoming year ensuring business is both in line with the council's corporate objectives and, equally, provides appropriate social and financial returns for the authority where applicable.